 - One important thing to note is that you need to keep pets and kids away from the lawn for at least 24 hours after fertilizing.

-- In general, watering your lawn once a week, instead of every day, helps promote strong roots.
-If it rains a lot, you don’t need extra water.
+- In general, watering your lawn once a week, properly saturating the soil, instead of every day, helps promote strong root growth.
+If it rains a lot, lawns will not require extra water.

 - Another practice for healthy lawns is keeping your grass long, between about 3 and 4.5 inches.
 This helps provide a greater surface for photosynthesis, which improves their overall health.

-- A heavy-handed nitrogen application will mean you need to mow more often.
+- A heavy-handed nitrogen fertilizer application will mean you need to mow more often.